MacWyznawca/RadioJKK/README.md

 3. **Scan QR code** displayed on OLED or enter data manually.
 PIN: jkk
 4. **Enter WiFi credentials** for your network

-Note: after the first configuration, if the web server is not responding, I recommend restarting the device.
+**Note**: after the first configuration, if the web server is not responding, I recommend restarting the device.

 Alternatively using SD card: